grpc/proposal/L46-core-tls-credential-API.md

 ```

 `TlsCredentials` features should represent a superset of `SslCredentials`
-features, so we anticipate `TlsCredentials` being the API of choice now.
-To
+features, so we anticipate `TlsCredentials` being the API of choice now going
-make migration from the `SslCredentials` API to the `TlsCredentials` API easier,
+forward.
+To make migration from the `SslCredentials` API to the
-we will also have a method on `SslCredentialsOptions` that creates a
+`TlsCredentials` API easier, we will also have a method that takes
-`TlsChannelCredentialsOptions` with the same settings.
-We will do similarly for
+`SslCredentialsOptions` and creates a `TlsChannelCredentialsOptions` with the
+same settings.
+We will do similarly for `TlsServerCredentialsOptions`.
-`TlsServerCredentialsOptions`.

 ### Credential Reloading
-Credential reloading will be implemented via a `CertificateProviderInterface`.
+Credential reloading will be implemented via the `CertificateProviderInterface`.
 Note that there is a naming mismatch here - there exist credentials beyond
 certificates that this _could_ theoretically support.
 This provider is
-responsible for sourcing key material and supplying it to the internal stack via
+responsible for sourcing credential material and supplying it to the internal
+stack via the `CertificateProvider`'s `SetRootCertificates` and
-the `CertificateProvider`'s `SetKeyMaterials` API.
-Two reference
+`SetIdentityChainAndPrivateKey` APIs.
+Two reference implementations of the
-implementations of the `CertificateProviderInterface` are provided -
+`CertificateProviderInterface` are provided - `StaticDataCertificateProvider`
-`StaticDataCertificateProvider` and `FileWatcherCertificateProvider`.
-The
+and `FileWatcherCertificateProvider`.
+The `StaticDataCertificateProvider`
-`StaticDataCertificateProvider` provides certificates from raw string data.
-The
+provides certificates from raw string data.
+The `FileWatcherCertificateProvider`
-`FileWatcherCertificateProvider` will periodically and asynchronously refresh
+will periodically and asynchronously refresh certificate data from a file,
-certificate data from a file, allowing changes to certificates without
+allowing changes to certificates without restarting the process.
+More details
-restarting the process.
-More details about these reference implementations are
-provided below.
-These implementations should cover many common use cases.
-If
+about these reference implementations are provided below.
+These implementations
-these providers do not support the intricacies for a specific use case, a user
+handle many common use cases.
+If these providers do not support the intricacies
-can provide their own implementations of the `CertificateProviderInterface`.
+for a specific use case, a user can provide their own implementations of the
+`CertificateProviderInterface`.

 ```c
 /* Opaque types. */